fragcolor-xyz/shards/docs/docs/reference/shards/lisp/macros.md

 ## defwire

-Defines a new non-looped wire.
+Defines a new non-looped Wire.

 === "Code"